Shopify/react-native-skia/docs/docs/paint/overview.md

 ![Paint Assignment](assets/assignment.png)

-You can also use the Paint component as child of a Shape.
+You can also use the Paint component as a child of a Shape.
-This is useful if you want to draw a shape with many different fills and strokes.
+This is useful to draw a shape with many different fills and strokes.

 ```tsx twoslash
 import {Canvas, Circle, Paint} from "@shopify/react-native-skia";